microsoft/sqlworkshops/SQLServerMLServices/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on *<TODO: Enter workshop name>*.
-In this workshop, you'll learn <TODO: Describe what the students will learn>
+Welcome to this Microsoft solutions workshop on *Machine Learning in SQL Server*.
+In this workshop, you'll learn how to use SQL Server (on-premises or in a SQL Server Virtual Machine) to implement a Data Science solution using Machine Learning.
+You'll do this using a complete process to implement your solution.

 The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start by understanding the problem your organization wants to solve, collecting the data you need to solve problem, then creating an experiment, testing the experiment, and then operationalizing the Machine Learning model - all with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

 (You can view all of the [source files for this workshop on this github site, along with other workshops as well.
-Open this link in a new tab to find out more.](https://github.com/BuckWoody/workshops))
+Open this link in a new tab to find out more.](https://aka.ms/sqlworkshops)

 <p style="border-bottom: 1px solid lightgrey;"></p>